1717–1718 Acts of Grace: Arrival of Governor Rogers

 On 24 July 1718, the new Governor of the Bahamas, Woodes Rogers, arrived off Hog Island (near Nassau), along with a series of vessels which included three Royal Navy warships.
 The following day, Vane left New Providence and escaped this force with Charles Yeats on Yeats' ship Katherine.

 When he set foot on New Providence on 27 July, Rogers was welcomed by pro-pardon pirates, including Thomas Walker, Hornigold, and Hornigold's and Josiah Burgess's crews.
 (Burgess and Hornigold had already been pardoned by this time.)
 On 1 August, Rogers' new council granted the King's Pardon to some 200 pirates.
 Edward England, having been among those rejecting the pardon, sailed to Africa after this.

 Following its departure on 10 September, the crew of the Buck (a sloop-of-war taken to New Providence by Rogers, now with reformed pirates among its crew) turned pirate.
 The Buck's new pirate crew included reformed pirates Thomas Anstis and Howell Davis, as well as a man who had come from England aboard the Buck, Walter Kennedy.
 Moreover, Rogers estimated that 150 pirates had left New Providence between the end of July and late October, including pirates hoping to join Vane.
 Indeed, that October saw the departure of three sloops, which two days later experienced a mutiny led by pardoned pirates John Auger, Phineas Bunce and Dennis McCarthy.

 Due to the threat from both committed pirates and the Spanish (particularly after news of the War of the Quadruple Alliance arrived in March 1719), Rogers employed pardoned ex-pirates as pirate hunters and privateers.
 These included Hornigold, John Cockram and Burgess.
 By the end of November 1718, the pirate hunters had captured more than 10 prisoners, including Nicholas Woodall.
 Eight such previously pardoned prisoners, including Auger and McCarthy, would be hanged that December.

 Rogers received a commission to pardon in January 1719.
 That month, he wrote of his doubts that most remaining pirates would surrender, stating that reducing their numbers would be difficult without a greater presence of naval vessels under a governor's control.

-Having heard of the extension to the pardon, "Calico Jack" Rackham sailed to Nassau where, in May 1719, he received it.
-There, he met Anne Bonny and joined Burgess on a privateering mission.
-In August 1720, Rackham, Bonny and Mary Read (another already-pardoned pirate) stole a sloop and returned to piracy.